How to Navigate the Holidays with PCOS in Delhi (Without Guilt or Flares)

 But here’s the good news: Your well-being doesn’t have to take a holiday backseat.

-This guide, brought to you by the expert team behind Nutri Activania, the leading PCOS Dietitian and Nutritionist in Delhi, is here to show you how to embrace the festive season on your own terms.
+This guide, brought to you by the expert team behind Nutri Activania, the leading PCOS Dietician and Nutritionist in Delhi, is here to show you how to embrace the festive season on your own terms.
 You can enjoy the celebrations, savor delicious moments, and connect with loved ones all while keeping your hormones, blood sugar, and mental health in balance.

 Part 1: Food & Feast: A Balanced Plate, Not an Empty One